-We have prepared this toolkit to provide you with the resources you need as you prepare to ask your employer to support your decision to attend ACE.
+We have prepared this toolkit to provide you with the resources you need as you prepare to ask your employer to support your decision to attend AHDI’s Healthcare Documentation Integrity Conference.
 This Justification Toolkit includes:

-- Email template—Use this editable template to create the perfect letter to send to your supervisor or manager about ACE.
+- Email template—Use this editable template to create the perfect letter to send to your supervisor or manager.

-- Cost Analysis Worksheet—This worksheet will help you outline the cost to attend ACE, from travel to registration.
+- Cost Analysis Worksheet—This worksheet will help you outline the cost to attend the conference, from travel to registration.

-- ACE 2013 Online Brochure—Print out a copy of this brochure and provide it to your employer to outline the value of attending ACE, from networking opportunities to can’t-miss education.
-Brochure will be updated regularly.
+- 2014 Conference Brochure (coming soon!)—Print a copy of this brochure and provide it to your employer to outline the value of attending the Healthcare Documentation Integrity Conference, from networking opportunities to can’t-miss education.

-- Explanation of benefits—Use the below list of talking points when speaking to your manager or supervisor about attending the annual convention.
+- Explanation of benefits—Use the below list of talking points when speaking to your manager or supervisor about attending the Healthcare Documentation Integrity Conference.

 Explain How You (And They) Can Benefit

-Here are some things you might want to consider as you’re working on justifying to your employer the importance of attending AHDI’s Annual Convention & Expo (ACE 2013):
+Here are some things you might want to consider as you’re working on justifying to your employer the importance of attending AHDI’s Healthcare Documentation Integrity Conference:

 - Focus on what you will specifically bring back to the organization as return for the investment.

 - Offer to prepare and deliver a short presentation and Q&A to share what you learned.
-That way others in your department will benefit from your attending the convention, too.
+That way others in your department will benefit from your attending the conference, too.

-- If you are working to obtain or maintain your CMT credential, remind your supervisor that this is a great way to earn quality CECs in one location, which may be less expensive and less time consuming than registering for individual courses and webinars.
+- If you are working to obtain or maintain your professional credential, remind your supervisor that this is a great way to earn quality continuing education credits in one location, which may be less expensive and less time consuming than registering for individual courses and webinars.

-- Be ready with a plan that shows who will cover for you while you are attending the convention.
+- Be ready with a plan that shows who will cover for you while you are attending the conference.

 - Be sure to check out the registration page where all the various rates are listed to see if you qualify for any of the lower rates or discounts.